TomerFishman/MaterialIntensityEstimator/README.md

 RASMI aims to answer the question ***which MI data are appropriate for my country/region of interest?***

-Please refer to the Data Descriptor article for full details.
+Please refer to the Data Descriptor article for full details, see "how to cite" below.

 ![sample MI ranges box-letter plots](/postestimation/sample_ranges.png)